 Bonus 3.
 Limited Time

-Some rural medical organizations do not have the time to work on credentialing due to staff shortages caused by the problematic recruitment and retention of staff.
+Some rural medical organizations do not have the time to work on credentialing due to staff shortages caused by problematic recruitment and retention.

-These factors carry over to healthcare professional staff.
+These factors also apply to healthcare professional staff.
 Finding skilled office personnel in these environments can prove extremely difficult.
-Training people to get up to speed in credentialing policies and procedures is an additional task that can weigh heavy on organizations and their employees.
+Training people to become up to speed in credentialing policies and procedures is an additional task that can weigh heavy on organizations and their employees.
 There might not be enough time to devote to this particular training.

 Due to low staff numbers, taking time off from other duties might be impossible.
-It comes down to too much work and not enough people to do it all.
+There is too much work and not enough people to do it all.
 Add in people’s desire to move away from struggling rural communities, and credentialing is made that much harder.
 Organizations cannot recruit staff if the talent pool is shallow.

 Conclusion: Credentialing Challenges For Rural Providers

 Credentialing requires time, money, expertise, and data.
 These resources could be in short supply for rural medical providers, making credentialing less than an afterthought.
 Companies like AVEM Health, 5ACVO, and Fifth Avenue Healthcare Services can support and solve these issues.
-Barring any sweeping reform, credentialing challenges will remain high hurdles to clear for the foreseeable future.
+Barring any sweeping reform, credentialing challenges will remain high hurdles that must be cleared in the foreseeable future.

 More information about 5ACVO